-The Authority expenses advertising as incurred.
-For the years ended June 30, 2014 and 2013, advertising expense (included in general and administrative expenses) was \$677K and \$814K, respectively.
+The Authority expenses advertising costs as incurred.
+For the years ended June 30, 2015 and 2014, advertising expense (included in general and administrative expenses) was \$886K and \$677K, respectively.

 General and Administrative Expenses

 General and administrative expenses are funded by the Trusteed Funds, College Savings Plans and Authority funds based on an operating budget prepared by Authority management and approved annually by the Board of Directors.